-- · screening potential candidates for director and recommending candidates to the Board of Directors; - · recommending to the Board a succession plan for the Chairman and Chief Executive Officer; and - reviewing and recommending to the Board governance policies and principles for VF.
+- · screening potential candidates for director and recommending candidates to the Board of Directors; - · recommending to the Board a succession plan for the Chairman and Chief Executive Officer; and - · reviewing and recommending to the Board governance policies and principles for VF.

 The Committee generally identifies nominees for director by engaging a third party search firm whose function is to assist in the identification of potential nominees.
 The search firm is paid a fee for its services.
 Candidates are selected for their character, judgment, business experience and acumen.
 Board members are selected to represent all shareholders and not any particular constituency.
+In accordance with VF's Corporate Governance Principles, the Committee considers diversity of experience and background in selecting nominees.
+The Committee considers this policy to have been effective to date in identifying diverse candidates.
 The Committee will consider suggestions received from shareholders regarding nominees for election as directors, which should be submitted to the Secretary of VF.
 If the Committee does not recommend a nominee proposed by a shareholder for election as a director, then the shareholder seeking to propose the nominee would have to follow the formal nomination procedures set forth in VF's By-Laws.
-VF's By-Laws provide that a shareholder may nominate a person for election as a director if written notice of the shareholder's intent to nominate a person for election as a director is received by the Secretary of VF (1) in the case of an annual meeting, not less than 150 days prior to the date of the annual meeting, or (2) in the case of a special meeting at which directors are to be elected, not later than seven days following the day on which notice of the meeting was first mailed to shareholders.
-The notice must contain specified information about the shareholder and the nominee, including such information as would be required to be included in a proxy statement pursuant to the rules and regulations established by the Securities and Exchange Commission under the Securities Exchange Act of 1934.
+VF's By-Laws provide that a shareholder may nominate a person for election as a director if written notice of the shareholder's intent to nominate a person for election as a director is received by the Secretary of VF (1) in the case of an annual meeting, not less than 120 days before the anniversary of the date VF mailed its proxy materials for the prior year's annual meeting, or (2) in the case of a special meeting at which directors are to be elected, not later than seven days following the day on which notice of the meeting was first mailed to shareholders.
+The notice must contain specified information about the shareholder and the nominee. including such information as would be required to be included in a proxy statement pursuant to the rules and regulations established by the Securities and Exchange Commission under the Securities Exchange Act of 1934.
 The Committee's policy with regard to consideration of any potential director is the same for candidates recommended by shareholders and candidates identified by other means.
-As of the date of this proxy statement, the members of the Committee are Ms. Feigin (Chairman) and Messrs.
-Fellows, Hurst, McCollough and Otis and Ms. Fairbairn.
-The Committee held six meetings during 2008.
+As of the date of this proxy statement, the members of the Committee are Mr. Otis (Chairman) and Messrs.
+Fellows, Hurst and McCollough and Ms. Chugg and Ms. Fairbairn.
+The Committee held five meetings during 2010.

-Compensation Committee: The Compensation Committee has the authority to discharge the Board's responsibilities relating to compensation of VF's executives, review and make recommendations to the Board concerning compensation and benefits for key employees, and review and make recommendations to the Board concerning VF's executive organizational structure.
+Compensation Committee: The Compensation Committee has the authority to discharge the Board's responsibilities relating to compensation of VF's executives and to review and make recommendations to the Board concerning compensation and benefits for key employees.
 The responsibilities of the Compensation Committee include: